rishvic/dirs-go/README.md

 - a tiny low-level library with a minimal API
 - that provides the platform-specific, user-accessible locations
 - for retrieving and storing configuration, cache and other data
-- on Linux, Windows (≥ Vista), macOS and other platforms.
+- on Linux, Windows, macOS and other platforms.

 The library provides the location of these directories by leveraging the mechanisms defined by